googleworkspace/ml-integration-samples/apps-script/README.md

-# Apps Script Integration Samples
+# Apps Script URL Fetch Samples

+In this directory, we illustrate how to call Cloud ML APIs with the Apps Script URLFetchApp.